UNINETTSigma2/documentation/getting_started/applying_resources.md

 # Applying for computing and storage

-Applications for computing and storage resources should be submitted through Metacenter Administration System (MAS).
+Applications for computing and storage resources should be submitted through NRIS Administration System (MAS).

 ## If you do not have a compute (nn) or storage (ns) project